-- The Browser validation method leaves it up to the browser to validate the user input.
-When adding fields to the Form (see the next step) you can only make fields required and set the maximum length as an additional requirement for some fields. - Select JQuery Validation to validate using JQuery scripts.
-This allows you to specify stricter requirements per field and type a different message for each field to display to the user if the input is not valid.
-This method ensures a more consistent validation as it is browser independent.
-The necessary JQuery files will be added to the JavaScript folder on the Resources pane when the form is inserted.
+• The Browser validation method leaves it up to the browser to validate the user input.
+When adding fields to the Form (see the next step) you can only make fields required and set the maximum length as an additional requirement for some fields.

+• JQuery Validation validates input using JQuery scripts.
+This allows for stricter requirements per field and a different message for each field to display to the user if the input is not valid.
+This method ensures a more consistent validation, as it is browser independent.
+The necessary JQuery files will be added to the JavaScript folder on the Resources pane when this option is chosen.